 Investing

-6 mistakes to avoid when the sharemarket falls
+6 investing mistakes to avoid when the share market falls

-Despite regular market dips and economic recessions, Australian shares have still earned investors on average 10.9% p.a. since 1926.
-This is why it pays to stay invested and be patient when markets have periods of negative returns.
+Despite regular market dips and economic recessions, Australian shares have still earned investors on average 10.9% p.a. since 1926, so it pays to stay invested and be patient when markets have periods of negative returns.

-Here are six mistakes to avoid when markets fall so you can stay on the road to investing success.
+With that in mind, here are six common mistakes to avoid during market downturns so you can stay on track for long-term investing success.

-Mistake #1: Selling your portfolio on fear of a recession
+Mistake #1: Selling your portfolio in fear of a recession

 Mistake #2: Changing your portfolio strategy